zukunft/zukunft.com/docs/llm/state-and-messages.md

 the code_id stays what it is everywhere else in the system: the stable key to *find* a row, not a property of it.

+### A code id is only shown to an admin or a developer

+The code id of an object (e.g. of a source) links a database row to program code, so it is an internal detail that only an admin or a developer needs to see.
+Every page and form hides it for every other profile — including the system and test profiles, which could technically *set* it but do not browse pages, so the rendered test snapshots stay free of the field.

+Seeing and changing are two separate gates on the frontend user:

+- `can_see_code_id()` — admin or developer: the code id (value or field) may be rendered at all
+- `can_set_code_id()` — system, test or developer (mirrors the backend): the user gets the *input* field; a user who may only see it (an admin) gets the code id as read-only labeled text

+`system_form::form_field_code_id()` is the reference implementation: hidden below `can_see_code_id()`, editable only with `can_set_code_id()` on top.
+A new renderer that shows a code id anywhere must use the same two gates.

 ### Never overwrite or reset the accumulated messages

 A function receiving `$msg` may only **add** to it — never replace, clear, reset,